D’Ering –Dibru Saikhowa Elephant Corridor Project

 Project Description

-Elephants use this corridor to traverse a diverse landscape that includes riverine grassland, community lands, settlement areas, agricultural lands and the floodplains of the Siang, Dibang and Lohit Rivers, facilitating their movement between these two Protected Areas.
-However, increasing anthropogenic pressure like cattle grazing, timber felling and expansion of human settlement have resulted in the fragmentation and degradation of habitat, thus hindering elephant movements and threatening the D’Ering- Dibru Saikhowa corridor.
+Elephants use this corridor to traverse a diverse landscape that includes riverine grasslands, community lands, settlement areas, agricultural lands and the floodplains of the Siang, Dibang and Lohit Rivers, facilitating their movement between these two Protected Areas.
+However, increasing anthropogenic pressure like cattle grazing, timber felling and expansion of human settlement has resulted in the fragmentation and degradation of habitat, thus hindering elephant movements and threatening the D’Ering-Dibru Saikhowa corridor.

 D’Ering – Dibru Saikhowa Elephant Corridor